apache/dolphinscheduler-website/docs/en-us/1.3.6/user_doc/docker-deployment.md

 In this way, you need to install [docker-compose](https://docs.docker.com/compose/) as a prerequisite, please install it yourself according to the rich docker-compose installation guidance on the Internet

-For Windows 10, you can install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/).
-For Windows 7, 8 and 8.1, you can install [Docker Toolbox](https://github.com/docker/toolbox)
+For Windows 7-10, you can install [Docker Toolbox](https://github.com/docker/toolbox/releases).
+For Windows 10 64 bit, you can install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/), and pay attention to the [system requirements](https://docs.docker.com/docker-for-windows/install/#system-requirements)

 #### 0. Requirements